 - Integrated GIFs, emojis, and graphics for emails

-The layout itself is standard fare with navigation on the left and the main pane in the centre, but you can change the latter to either show preview images to the side or below an email.
+The layout itself is pretty standard with navigation on the left and the main pane in the centre, but you can change the latter to either show preview images to the side or below an email.
 When composing email, you can drag and drop images directly into the message, or make use of the integrated GIFs, emoji, and greeting card-style graphics features.

 Other email accounts (Gmail, Outlook, etc.) can be added so you can see all your messages in one place, holiday responses are available, and disposable addresses can be created so you can preserve your privacy when needed.

 Bottom Line: A solid email service with some creative touches for livening up messages, and one that's great if you need masses of storage space.

 - Integrate with Zoho’s office suite